Coping with adverse weather conditions : Fog

 sunrise over kirk fell after a 3.30am start

-Now that the days are lengthening and warming, this is the second blog in a mini series focusing on how to cope in adverse weather conditions, this time hiking in the heat.
+Now that the days are lengthening and warming, this is the third blog in a mini series focusing on how to cope in adverse weather conditions, this time hiking in the heat.

 Plan your day